Transfer of equity process

 Capital gains tax (CGT) may be relevant in a transfer of equity, particularly when transferring property between non-spouses or when the property is not a primary residence.
 CGT is calculated on the increase in the property's value from the time of its original purchase to the transfer.

-Determining potential capital gains tax liabilities
+Determining capital gains tax liabilities

 Exemptions and reliefs available

 Several exemptions and reliefs can apply to CGT in a transfer of equity.
-For instance, if the property is your main home, Private Residence Relief may apply, potentially reducing or eliminating CGT.
-Other reliefs might be available depending on the transfer's circumstances and the relationship between the parties involved.
+For instance, if the property is your main home, Private Residence Relief may apply, reducing or eliminating CGT.

 Transfer of equity in special circumstances

-Transferring equity during a divorce or civil partnership dissolution
+Divorce or civil partnership dissolution

 During a divorce or civil partnership dissolution, you'll often need to transfer equity to ensure a fair division of property assets.
-This process typically involves one partner buying out the other's share or selling the property to divide the proceeds.
-Legal and financial advice is key here, as the division must comply with UK law and consider any outstanding mortgage on the property.
+This process usually involves one partner buying out the other's share or selling the property to divide the proceeds.

 If you co-own a property with a joint mortgage, transferring equity can be more complex.
 You may need to negotiate with your mortgage lender to remove or add a name to the mortgage deed.
 This step usually requires a reassessment of the remaining partner's ability to maintain mortgage payments.
 Sometimes, refinancing the mortgage is necessary to facilitate this change.